Edmund Randolph: Marriage to Elizabeth Nicholas

+They married on August 29, 1776.
+Their marital relationship was close and so free of friction that his daughters could not forget one singular instance of misunderstanding—Mrs. Randolph having related some particular incident, and her husband hastily exclaimed: "That is mere gossip."
+The lady repaired to her room and did not answer her husband's gentle knock.
+Then Randolph said, "Betsey, I have urgent business in town, but I shall not leave this house until permitted to apologize to you."
+The door opened, and the unprecedented scene ended.

+After Mrs. Randolph's death in 1810, the heartbroken husband wrote some account of her and their married life, which was addressed to his children as "the best witnesses of the truth of the brief history."
+In part, Randolph wrote, "My eyes are every moment beholding so many objects with which she was associated; I sometimes catch a sound which deludes me so much with the similitude of her voice; I carry about my heart and hold for a daily visit so many of her precious relics; and, above all, my present situation is so greatly contrasted by its vacancy, regrets, and anguish, with the purest and unchequered bliss, so far as it depended on her, for many years of varying fortune, that I have vowed at her grave daily to maintain with her a mental intercourse."

 Later life

 After leaving the federal cabinet, Randolph returned to Virginia to practice law, where he was a leader of the state bar.
 His most famous case was defending Aaron Burr at his trial for treason in 1807.

 In 1791, Randolph was elected to the American Philosophical Society.

 Death and legacy

 Randolph lived his final years as a guest of his friend Nathaniel Burwell at Carter Hall, near Millwood, Virginia, in Clarke County.
 He suffered from paralysis in his final years and died at 60 on September 12, 1813.
 He is buried nearby at the Burwell family cemetery adjacent to "Old Chapel."

-Randolph County, West Virginia was formed in 1787 and named in Randolph's honor.
+Randolph County, Virginia (now West Virginia) was formed in 1787 and named in Randolph's honor.
 Randolph County, Illinois was also named after him.
 Randolph, who was the governor of Virginia when the state ceded what was then sometimes called Illinois County, Virginia (a title disputed by Pennsylvania and others) to the new federal government, which created the Northwest Territory.
 Randolph County's motto is "where Illinois began" because it was one of the first two settled counties in the territory.
 It contains Kaskaskia, the first seat of Illinois County, which later became the Illinois Territory's capital and ultimately the state's first capital.

+The town of Randolph, Vermont is also named after him.

 The Edmund J. Randolph Award is the highest award given by the US Department of Justice to persons who make "outstanding contributions to the accomplishments of the Department's mission."